Limerr857/Application_suite/README.md

 Use this handy-dandy tool to convert most of the units you will ever need.
 New units will be added infrequently.

+## Randomizer

+Randomize some stuff.
+Mostly made for myself.
+Comes with several modes: numbers, letters, symbols, and all combined.
+Also comes with a string shuffler.

 ---

 ## Installation